 Dress for success.

 Dress your kids in light layers — hoodies, T-shirts, etc. Temperatures fluctuate so much from planes to airports.
 Make sure your kids are wearing shoes with Velcro and jackets that open easily.
-Before the trip, tell them stories about how security checks work at the airport.
+Before the trip, familiarize them with how security checks work at the airport.
 You can make it into a game by having competitions at home to see who can take their shoes and coats off the quickest.

 Bring a spare shirt.